Code of Business Conduct and Ethics

 All nonpublic information, whether from comScore or its customers, must only be used as required in performing employment duties or as outlined in the relevant nondisclosure agreement.
 You may not disclose nonpublic information to anyone outside of comScore, except (i) when disclosure is required by law, (ii) when disclosure is required for business purposes and appropriate steps have been taken to prevent misuse of that information or (iii) in connection with filing a charge or complaint or participating in any investigation or proceeding with any Government Agency, as discussed above in the Public Communications section.

 This responsibility includes not disclosing nonpublic information in Internet discussion groups, chat rooms, bulletin boards or other electronic media.
 It also includes being cautious with respect to the security of sensitive information so that others cannot access it.
 The misuse of nonpublic information is contrary to Company policy and may also be a violation of law.
-In cases where disclosure becomes necessary, you should consult with the Company’s General Counsel to ensure that private information remains protected to the greatest extent possible.
+In cases where disclosure becomes necessary, you should consult with the Company’s Chief Compliance Officer, or in the absence of a Chief Compliance Officer the General Counsel, to ensure that private information remains protected to the greatest extent possible.
 An individual will not be held criminally or civilly liable under any federal or state trade secret law for the disclosure of a trade secret that is made in confidence to a federal, state, or local government official or to an attorney solely for the purpose of reporting or investigating a suspected violation of law.
 An individual will not be held criminally or civilly liable under any Federal or State trade secret law for the disclosure of a trade secret that is made in a complaint or other document filed in a lawsuit or other proceeding, if such filing is made under seal.
 An individual who files a lawsuit for retaliation by an employer for reporting a suspected violation of law may disclose the trade secret to the attorney of the individual and use the trade secret information in the court proceeding, if the individual files any document containing the trade secret under seal; and does not disclose the trade secret, except pursuant to court order.

 Document retention policy